General Seven case study guidelines to aid your reflection and discussion.

 A nurse, Ruth, had accompanied Crystal and Brad on this particular trip to the village.
 After examining Obi, Ruth diagnosed the problem as an abscessed tooth.
 She strongly recommended that Obi be taken to the coastal hospital.
 There, he could see a dentist and receive appropriate medical care.

 When Brad relayed the nurse's recommendation to Obi's family and reinforced it with his own, their reaction was negative.
 Obi's relatives felt that if Obi were taken to the hospital (haus sik in pidgin English), he would surely die.
-Moreover, Obi had already announced that he was going to die, and they did not want that to happen away from the village.
+Moreover, Obi had already announced that he would die.
+They did not want that to happen away from the village.
 That would be bad for the village's reputation.
 For them, it was important for the mental well-being of everyone that people be in their own homes when they died.

-So, Obi remained at home where his condition continued to deteriorate.
+So, Obi remained at home, where his condition continued to deteriorate.
 Brad persevered in trying to convince the family that hospitalization was necessary for Obi's survival.
-Finally, on a Friday afternoon, they had consented, and so Brad, Crystal, Swenge, and Obi quickly departed on the two-hour drive to the coast.
+Finally, on a Friday afternoon, they had consented, and so Brad, Crystal, and Swenge quickly departed with Obi on the two-hour drive to the coast.

 As they were admitting Obi to the hospital, Crystal felt a sense of relief.
 Now, she felt, their friend was in good hands and would be cured.
 With confident hearts, she and Brad drove back to the village, leaving Swenge at the hospital with Obi.